fivetran/dbt_linkedin_pages_source/README.md

 ```

 ## Package Maintenance
 The Fivetran team maintaining this package **only** maintains the latest version.
-We highly recommend you keep your `packages.yml` updated with the [dbt hub latest version](https://hub.getdbt.com/fivetran/linkedin_pages_source/latest/).
+We recommend you keep your `packages.yml` updated with the [dbt hub latest version](https://hub.getdbt.com/fivetran/linkedin_pages_source/latest/).
 You may refer to the [CHANGELOG](/CHANGELOG.md) and release notes for more information on changes across versions.

 ## Configuration
 By default, this package will look for your LinkedIn Pages data in the `linkedin_pages` schema of your [target database](https://docs.getdbt.com/docs/running-a-dbt-project/using-the-command-line-interface/configure-your-profile).
 If this is not where your LinkedIn Pages data is, please add the following configuration to your `dbt_project.yml` file: